TeachersFirst's National History Day Resources

 Close Link

 This is another incredibly rich site, so much so that it's difficult to know where to start in describing it.
 Designed to be a resource to those teaching history, the site is divided into three main areas: teaching materials, history content, and best practices.
-The teaching materials section includes reviewed lesson plans, teaching guides, and a searchable index of state standards.
+The teaching materials section includes these topics: Reviewed Lesson Plans, Teaching Guides, and English Language Learners.
 The history content includes website reviews, multimedia resources, links to museums and historical sites and other resources.
 The best practices section looks at how one thinks as a historian, advice on using primary sources, and tips for those teaching history.
 There are brief video introductions to the site focused on different instructional levels (elementary, middle school, and high school).
 Tucked in the corners is a weekly history quiz, video interviews with historians, and an NHEC blog.

 In the Classroom